 Penal Code 31 PC is the California statute that says aiding and abetting is a crime.
 This section makes it illegal to encourage, facilitate or aid in the commission of a criminal act.

-Note that an aider is guilty under this law for helping in the commission of a crime.
-With PC 32, however, a person is guilty of an offense for helping someone after a crime was committed.
+Note that you are guilty under this law for helping in the commission of a crime.
+With PC 32, however, you are guilty of an offense for helping someone after a crime was committed.

 5.3 Attempted crimes – PC 664

-Penal Code 664 PC is the California statute that makes it a crime for a person to attempt to commit a criminal act.
+Penal Code 664 PC is the California statute that makes it a crime to attempt to commit a criminal act.

 As with being an accessory after the fact, attempting a crime can be charged as either a misdemeanor or a felony.
-The determination as to which gets charged depends on how the defendant would have been charged if he/she completed the crime that was attempted.
+The determination as to which gets charged depends on how you would have been charged if you completed the crime that was attempted.

 They also represent clients throughout California, including those in Los Angeles, Los Angeles County, San Diego, Orange County, Riverside, San Bernardino, Beverly Hills, Glendale, Long Beach, Pasadena, Pomona, Rancho Cucamonga, and Torrance.